 - 2 prenatal sessions approx. 2 hrs in length each: discussions on your birth preferences, comfort measures & preparing your older child(ren)

-- Group chat and email access for you to connect to a pregnancy specialist 24/7 throughout pregnancy and birth including one week postpartum
+- Group chat and email access for you to connect to a pregnancy specialist 24/7 throughout pregnancy and birth including 6 weeks postpartum

 Is a Doula necessary for me if I have had a baby before?